Homemade Spiced Chai Latte Mix Recipe

-It pairs naturally with Honey Lavender London Fog Latte Recipe and Gingerbread Hot Chocolate for a full from-scratch drink rotation, and the Cherry Tea Blend and Homemade Strawberry Tea round out the cottage kitchen drink shelf beautifully.
+If you love making cozy drinks from scratch, pair this chai with Honey Lavender London Fog Latte Recipe and Gingerbread Hot Chocolate for a warm homemade drink rotation.
+For more cottage tea recipes, try Cherry Tea Blend and Homemade Strawberry Tea.

-Two mugs of homemade chai latte with warm spices and star anise on cozy kitchen table
+Two mugs of homemade spiced chai latte mix with warm spices and star anise on cozy kitchen table

 Why You’ll Love This Recipe